JoshuaMathew/Deepfake-Detection/README.md

 Dense optical flow fields were generated for the first 40 frames of each video.
 Each flow field was then decomposed into a magnitude and direction matrix.
 The matrices were then resized to have a shape of 200×200 and stacked on top of each other, creating a 200×200×2 array.
 Thus, for every video, a 40×200×200×2 array was generated.
 Stacking the matrices in this way makes sense because every stacked magnitude and direction matrix element is associated with the same pixel in the original video frame.

 The second part of the detection system is a convolutional LSTM neural network [2].
 The convolutional LSTM layers replace the matrix multiplication of a normal LSTM layer with convolution operations.
 Therefore the 200×200×2 magnitude and direction matrices can be inputted into the network without flattening them into a vector.
 The network structure is summarized below.
+The combined convolutional LSTM model can capture spatiotemporal correlations better than a sequential combination of a normal CNN and LSTM networks.

 ![structure](https://github.com/JoshuaMathew/Deepfake-Detection/blob/main/images/structure.JPG)